dprojects/Woodworking/Docs/README.md

 <img align="left" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/Woodworking.png"> FreeCAD is a very cool software and allows to design a lot of interesting things.
 However, FreeCAD is not dedicated to be software only for furniture designing.
 For this reason, some tasks when designing furniture can be challenging at the beginning.
 Despite the fact that I finished math, I have a problem with counting in my memory.
 For me, constantly calculating wood thickness and adding this to the position was a problem without a calculator.
 In addition, for me constantly starting from the `10 x 10 x 10` box `Cube` and setting it in the right position is a bit annoying.

 Woodworking workbench has been created because of my woodworking and coding hobby.
-Everything started from [getDimensions](https://github.com/dprojects/getDimensions/commits/master) project long time ago.
-I wanted to have [simple cut-list for chipboards order](https://github.com/dprojects/getDimensions/commit/a6f0a2221e90f717be95bd0dc1cc9f1ede95a329) and I found FreeCAD with low hardware requirements and possibility to implement the cut-list.
+Everything started from the [getDimensions](https://github.com/dprojects/getDimensions/commits/master) project long time ago.
+I wanted to have a [simple cut-list for chipboards order](https://github.com/dprojects/getDimensions/commit/a6f0a2221e90f717be95bd0dc1cc9f1ede95a329) and I found FreeCAD with its low hardware requirements and possibility to implement the cut-list.
 Now it has been transformed into whole Woodworking workbench.
-The main goal for this workbench is to make the furniture designing process at FreeCAD more simple.
+The main goal for this workbench is to make the process of furniture designing in FreeCAD simpler.

 * [Main features](#main-features)
   * [Making panels](#making-panels)